secdec/attack-surface-detector-cli/README.md

 ## Debug Information

-The console output includes various debug information at the end of a scan for validation.
+The console output can include various debug information at the end of a scan for validation.
 This typically looks like:

     Got an absolute file path when a relative path was expected instead, for: GET,/^(?P<i18>[\w\-_]+)/^admin/^mypageextension/$,{}
     Failed to validate serialization for at least one of these endpoints